-But this area is also full of history and culture, from abandoned slate mines around Honister and the ruined abbey of Furness to the literary landmarks of Dove Cottage and Rydal Mount, both former homes of William Wordsworth.
-Not to mention Beatrix Potter, of course.
+This area is steeped in history and those with an interest in discovering more will be spoilt for choice: from abandoned mines around Honister and the ruined abbey of Furness, to the literary landmarks of Dove Cottage and Rydal Mount – both former homes of William Wordsworth.

 Visitors of all ages will love a trip to The World of Beatrix Potter, a wonderful experience that brings Peter Rabbit, Mrs Tiggy-Winkle and the rest of Potter’s remarkable characters to life.
 Even if you’ve never read the books, you’ll surely find yourself enchanted by the magical world she created during a visit to this attraction.